-Unless indicated otherwise, the following courses commence on Wednesday, 11 April 2018.
-Students should refer to the course descriptions in this pamphlet for details of course content and eligibility.
+Unless indicated otherwise, the following courses commence on Thursday, 11 April 2019.
+For non-G30 courses, students should refer to the descriptions in this pamphlet for content and eligibility.
 Floor maps for the locations of classrooms are available on the NUPACE website.